When claiming work-related car expenses, many people miss maximising their claim due to poor record keeping.

-A vehicle log book is an important piece of tax substantiation for people who use their car in the course of performing their duties.
-Most people will be familiar with the two main instances where a vehicle log book is required.
-These include:
+A vehicle log book is an important piece of tax substantiation for people who use their car for work.
+Most people will be familiar with the two main instances where a vehicle log book is required:

-1. FBT Compliance – Where you, or an associate, have been provided with a car by your employer and are required to maintain a log book for fringe benefit tax (FBT) purposes.
+1. FBT Compliance – Where your employer requires you to maintain a log book for fringe benefit tax (FBT) purposes.